blake-regalia/graphy.js/docs/v5-alpha-0-preview.md

    - `.termType`, `.value`, `.language`, `.datatype`, `.subject`, `.predicate`, `.object`, and `.graph`
  - Static code analysis for the `Term#equals()` method
  - TypeScript BCP-47 parser for static string types
+ - TypeScript IRI parser for static string types
+ - Static prefix expansion
+ - RDF mode-dependent typings for Quad components, where the types accepted for subject, predicate, object, graph and datatype depend on the RDF mode:
+   - supports RDF-1.1, RDF-Star and easier-RDF
  - ... and more planned on the roadmap

 Here is a simple demonstration of some use case examples: